BitcoinDesign/Guide/guide/foundations/principles.md

 > Enable import and export of wallets, maximise backwards compatibility and use of open standards

-Bitcoin is an open-source protocol, operated in a decentralized manner.
+Bitcoin is an open-source protocol, operating in a decentralized manner.
 This has led to a number of standards being developed to ensure compatibility between products.
 It should be easy to switch and move your Bitcoin wallet to a different application, should you wish.
-Making sure that your product supports as many of these standards as possible is best practice and builds trust.
+Ensuring that your product supports as many of these standards as possible is best practice and builds trust.
 More on [wallet interoperability]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).

 **Do**
 - Support import and export of wallets